microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows the app to read OneNote notebooks on behalf of the signed-in user.
 | AdminConsentRequired | - | No

-![MSA][MSA] The *Notes.Read* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *Notes.Read* delegated permission is available for consent in personal Microsoft accounts.

 ---